 Kenny Pickett passes for 2 touchdowns as Pittsburgh Steelers top Las Vegas Raiders 23-18

-LAS VEGAS (AP) — Kenny Pickett passed for 235 yards and two touchdowns in an encouraging performance for Pittsburgh’s offense, and the Steelers held off the Las Vegas Raiders for a 23-18 victory on Sunday night.
+The Steelers had 333 yards and 17 first downs, fairly pedestrian by modern NFL standards, but Pittsburgh totaled just 494 yards and 24 first downs through its first two games.

+“I think we’re on track to getting (the offensive mojo) back,” Pickett said.
+“There’s never a perfect game.
+There are things we wished we had back, and that’s always going to be the case, but I think we’re definitely heading towards that stuff we need to have back.”

-In the first meeting between the franchises in Las Vegas, the Steelers earned their first road win against the Raiders since 1995.
+In the first meeting between the franchises in Las Vegas, the Steelers earned their first road win against the Raiders since 1995, though it didn’t feel much like an away game with about half the crowd waving Terrible Towels.

+“To have a team on the silent count in their own stadium is pretty demoralizing,” said Steelers outside linebacker T.J.
+Watt, who had two sacks.
+“It also helps the pass rush so much more.
+I’m very appreciative of everybody that came out tonight.”

 Las Vegas trailed 23-7 going into the fourth quarter.
 It had a chance to tie the game in the final minutes, but coach Josh McDaniels settled for a short field goal instead of trying to convert a fourth-and-4 at the 8.